getify/Functional-Light-JS/ch7.md

 Notice that just like `mapperFn(..)` before, `predicateFn(..)` is passed not only the value but also the `idx` and `arr`.
 Use `unary(..)` to limit its arguments as necessary.

+Just as with `map(..)`, `filter(..)` is provided as a built-in utility on JS arrays.

-So, let's consider a function like this:
+Let's consider a predicate function like this:

 ```js
 var whatToCallIt = v => v % 2 == 1;
 ```

-This predicate function uses `v % 2 == 1` to return `true` or `false`.
+This function uses `v % 2 == 1` to return `true` or `false`.
 The effect here is that an odd number will return `true`, and an even number will return `false`.
 So, what should we call this function?
 A natural name might be:

 ```js
 var isOdd = v => v % 2 == 1;